FredrikNilback/tosd/readme.md

 **THIS IS A WIP**

 My goal is to make a website that can onlt be accessed via a direct link in the form of a QR code.
-This website will house information about me and my fiancée's wedding.
+This website will house information about me and my fiancée's upcomming wedding.

 To protect our privacy, and our database, I have taken measures in order to only allow verified users with the proper ids and tokens to access anything that
 I consider private, such as the date and location of the wedding, our contact information, and the ability to RSVP.